majapersson/phpassignment/README.md

 - Started with project, added array $posts with first two posts
 - Created main HTML structure with php-elements
 - Added Rick and Morty style and form
+- Started messing around with reading from file